-We no longer have to rely on a CD or DVD to contain installation files.
+We no longer rely on a CD or DVD to contain installation files.
 Using a bootable USB drive will reduce the time it takes to install Windows, and it is one of the best options when choosing storage media.

-Besides, getting your hands on a DVD drive or disk is becoming more difficult.
+Besides, getting a DVD drive or disk is becoming more difficult.

 How to Put Windows 10 on USB